Abandon All Ships

-Abandon All Ships is a Canadian metalcore band from Toronto, Ontario.
+Abandon All Ships was a Canadian post-hardcore band from Toronto, Ontario.
 Formed in 2006, it was signed domestically to Universal Music Canada via Underground Operations, along with an American deal to Rise Records and its imprint Velocity Records.

 History

-Formation and First EP (2006–2009)
+Formation and self-titled debut EP (2006–2009)

 Abandon All Ships was founded in 2006 in Toronto, Ontario, originally playing covers of Norma Jean songs.
+The band started when the members were in 8th grade doing screamo and pop punk.
 Most of the band members attended Dante Alighieri Academy, including lead vocalist Angelo Aita, keyboardist Sebastian Cassisi-Nunez, and original guitarist David Stephens; Toronto friends Martin Broda and Francesco Pallotta were added on bass and drums respectively.
 In 2007, Nick Fiorini was added on rhythm guitar.